Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Primroses will readily self-sow in your garden.
 Just allow the flowers to die and develop seeds.
 The seeds will be dropped in the soil and germinate in the spring.
 They need a period of cold to germinate.

-You can grow primroses from seed as long as you give them that period of cold, also known as cold stratification.
+You can grow primroses from seed as long as you give them that period of cold, also known as cold stratification which mimics winter weather.
 Sow your seeds in a container and barely cover them with soil.
 Place the container in a plastic bag which will keep the soil moist during the period of cold stratification.
 The plastic covered container should be put into your freezer for two weeks.
 After two weeks, take the container out of the freezer and put it into your refrigerator for another two weeks.
 At the end of that two week period, you should see seedlings starting to germinate.
 Take container out of your refrigerator, remove the plastic bag and place it in a north-facing window or somewhere where it will get filtered sunlight.
 You can transplant your seedlings into your shady garden after your last frost.